skycoin/skywire/cmd/skywire-cli/README.md

   log         logs from app since RFC3339Nano-formated timestamp.
                     "beginning" is a special timestamp to fetch all the logs

-Flags:
-  -h, --help   help for app

-Global Flags:
-      --rpc string   RPC server address (default "localhost:3435")

-Use "skywire-cli visor app [command] --help" for more information about a command.
 ```

 ##### app ls